Madeline Hurlock

-Madeline Hurlock (December 12, 1897 – April 4, 1989) was a silent film actress.
+Madeline Hurlock (December 12, 1897 – April 4, 1989) was an American silent film actress.

 Biography

-Madeline Hurlock was born on December 12, 1897 (some sources say 1899 or 1900), the daughter of John W. Hurlock, an engineer, and Sallie Hurlock.
+Madeline Hurlock was born in Federalsburg, Maryland on December 12, 1897 (some sources say 1899 or 1900), the daughter of John W. Hurlock, an engineer, and Sallie Hurlock.
 She was of English and Italian ancestry.
 Hurlock attended a finishing school in Philadelphia, after which she acted in a repertory theatre company there.

 In New York, Hurlock acted and danced in musical comedies at the Century Roof Garden and made her Broadway debut in the ensemble cast of The Rose of China in 1919.

 Hurlock appeared in many short comedies for Mack Sennett, debuting as one of the Sennett Bathing Beauties in 1923, and was one of the WAMPAS Baby Stars of 1925.
 She was a talented comedian, also known for her beauty.
 She appeared in over 50 short films, the first of which, Where's My Wandering Boy This Evening? was made in 1923, and the last, Pink Pajamas, in 1929.
 She featured in one of Laurel and Hardy's early films, Duck Soup.